 Women’s Leadership Council

-For more than 15 years, the Women’s Leadership Council has comprised women attorneys at Waller, including Katie Stenberg, former member of the firm’s Board of Directors, and current Board member, Amanda Jester.
+For more than 15 years, the Women’s Leadership Council has comprised women attorneys at Waller, focused on the career advancement of women at Waller.
 The Council provides peer mentoring, conducts specialized training programs addressing issues faced by women professionals at all stages of their practice careers, organizes special networking events, and teaches business development skills.

 In 2013, the Women’s Leadership Council initiated and branded the “Shine the Light” series of documentary screenings on issues critical to women.
-The next in the series is scheduled in November 2016 and includes a panel discussion with community leaders on topics such as domestic violence and the challenges women and girls face to achieve self-empowerment and move into leadership positions.
+The series includes a panel discussion with community leaders and experts on topics such as domestic violence and the challenges women and girls face to achieve self-empowerment and move into leadership positions.
 Around 90 guests attend each of these events.